-Funded by the Graduate School Scholarship Programme (GSSP) of the German Academic Exchange Service (DAAD), the NatRiskChange Research Training Group now offers a full DAAD PhD scholarship at the Institute of Earth and Environmental Sciences of University of Potsdam, Germany for a period of three years (or up to four years for candidates from developing or emerging countries).
-The related PhD project is entitled “Investigating debris-flow susceptibility in Southern Germany using near-surface geophysical tools”.
-Further subject-specific information can be obtained from Prof. Jens Tronicke (email@example.com) or from Prof. Oliver Korup (firstname.lastname@example.org
+Funded by the Graduate School Scholarship Programme (GSSP) of the German Academic Exchange Service (DAAD), we offer two full DAAD PhD scholarships at the Institute of Environmental Sciences and Geography (position 1) and the Institute of Geosciences (position 2) of University of Potsdam, Germany for a period of three years (or up to four years for candidates from developing or emerging countries).

 The scholarship includes

-The selected candidate will be fully integrated in the activities and the teaching curriculum of the NatRiskChange Research Training Group, and enjoy the vibrant international research environment in the Institute of Earth and Environmental Science at the University of Potsdam.
+The selected candidate will be fully integrated in the activities and the teaching curriculum of the NatRiskChange Research Training Group, and enjoy the vibrant international research environment in the Institute of Earth and Environmental Science at the University of Potsdam, located around 40 km from the center of Berlin.
 The schedule and length of the language course will be determined after consultation with the selected candidates.